badaix/popl/README.md

 popl is a c++ wrapper around GNU's `getopt` and thus it closely follows the POSIX guidelines for the command-line options of a program.

 ## Features
 * Single header file implementation.
-Simply include and us it!
+Simply include and use it!
 * Supports the same set of options as GNU's 'getopt': short options, long options, non-option arguments, ...
 * Templatized option parsing: arguments are directly casted into the desired target type